PALO-IT-HK/hive-tech-onboarding/README.md

 ### Author Guidelines
   1. **Communicate**.
 Give your reviewers context on your change.
 Let them know why you are making those changes and link to a ticket for additional context.
 Set a timeline with your reviewers so they know how quickly you need feedback.

   2. **Chat it up**.
 Sometimes the most efficient way to resolve a disagreement is a direct conversation.
 If you find yourself having long email discussions on your code reviews, meet with your reviewers to resolve any disagreements in a timely manner.
+Or if you disagree or want to clarify a comment on your pull request, don't hesitate to have a chat with your reviewer.

+  3. **Be Proactive and Learn**.
+When you get your code review back, learn from the feedback and be proactive in applying them.
+If you find a change request on one file, try to find repeated instances in your code and correct them all.

-  3. **Smaller is Better**.
+  4. **Smaller is Better**.
 Keep your code reviews small so that you can iterate more quickly and accurately.
 In general, smaller code changes are also easier to test and verify as stable.

-  4. **It Works**.
+  5. **It Works**.
 Before submitting for review, be sure to check for errors.
 Catching these issues early will save both you and the reviewer's time.

 ### Reviewer Guidelines